 By default, Stateflow defines the enumeration data type for child and leaf activity.
 If you select the Define enumerated type manually check box and no enumeration data type definition exists, then Stateflow provides a link to create a definition.
 Clicking the Create enum definition from template link generates a customizable definition.

-The enumeration data type definition contains one literal for each state name plus an extra
+The enumeration data type definition contains one enumerated value for each state name.
+By

 classdef gearType < Simulink.IntEnumType enumeration None(0), first(1), second(2), third(3), fourth(4) end ... end